 As an early-stage research scientist, my current research program also explores the role of drug metabolizing enzymes and transporter to identify at-risk SCD patients for analgesic drugs failure.
 Enabling this goal was the award of a K01 mentored research grant from the National Institutes for Health/National Institute for Nursing Research.
 We are currently building a robust pharmacogenetic research program centered on the clinical translation of inherited genetic correlates that would foster the development of algorithms for personalized selection of analgesics and psycho pharmacotherapy for the individual SCD patient.
 To date, we have genotype and determine the frequencies of 36 drug metabolizing enzymes (including the CYP2C8, CYP2C9, and CYP2C19) and transporters involved in differential variation in drug metabolism in sickle cell disease patient cohorts.
 My long-term research goal is to combine elements of pharmacogenetics, proteomic, and metabolomics for integrative “personalomics” profiling of SCD patients for individualized pain management and implementation research

 Holly Janell Jones

 232 Procter Hall

->

-> Her clinical experience, expertise, and interests include: Primary Care, Health Promotion, Community Health, and Vulnerable Populations.
-Dr. Jones graduated with her Bachelor's degree in nursing in 1991 and her Family Nurse Practitioner certification in 2000.
+Her clinical experience, expertise, and interests include: Primary Care, Health Promotion, Community Health, and Vulnerable Populations.
+Dr. Jones graduated with her Bachelor's degree in nursing in 1991, Master's degree in nursing and Family Nurse Practitioner certification in 2000, and PhD in Nursing Science with a focus on symptoms managment in 2015.
 Throughout her career she has been focused on providing quality healthcare in a variety of patient settings.
-She feels very fortunate to have an opportunity to combine her research and clinical interests ain her role at the University of Cincinnati.
+She feels very fortunate to have an opportunity to combine her research and clinical interests in her role at the University of Cincinnati.

->

-> Donna Zell shambley-ebron
+Donna Zell shambley-ebron